wix-incubator/react-native-crash-course/docs/App.UiLib.md

 - [x] [**Step #2**: App Logic and State Management (with Remx)](App.Remx.md)

 ## What we're going to do
-Our app works well now but let’s face it - only we think it's beautiful.
+Though our app works well enough as is, let’s face it - only we think it's beautiful.
 In this step, we will make our app look stunning with [react-native-ui-lib](https://github.com/wix/react-native-ui-lib).

 To that end, we are going to use [react-native-ui-lib](https://github.com/wix/react-native-ui-lib)

 ## About react-native-ui-lib
 [react-native-ui-lib](https://github.com/wix/react-native-ui-lib) is Wix's open source UI toolset & components library for React Native.
 It is fully maintained by the react-native-ui-lib team at Wix.

 It was designed to enable developers to build and customize their own visual language so it is not specific in any way to Wix.
 The Wix mobile app, for example, is using a private UI library, wix-react-native-ui-lib, as a wrapper around react-native-ui-lib.
-Most of the components come directly from react-native-ui-lib, and are customized to Wix's mobile app's purpose and visual language.
+Most of the components come directly from react-native-ui-lib and are customized to fit the purpose and visual language of the Wix mobile app.

 <img src="https://github.com/wix-playground/wix-mobile-crash-course/blob/master/assets/ui-lib%20screens%20(1).png" align="center" height="600px">

-## Preliminaries
+## Prerequisites
 1. Follow [these steps](https://github.com/wix/react-native-ui-lib/wiki/SETUP) to run the **ui-lib demo project** and play with it for a bit.
-Go over the **Presets**, check out the **components and inputs screen**, as well as the **lists** and view the **Apple music example**.
+Go over **Presets**, check out **components and inputs screen**, as well as **lists** and view the **Apple music example**.

 1. Read this article about **layout modifiers**: [Easy Layouting with React Native](https://medium.com/the-react-native-log/easy-layouting-with-react-native-b96c4c6fae7) (10 min)

 ### Useful links